opiy-org/asterisk-ari-php/README.md

 ![My Character](https://img.shields.io/badge/programmer-nice%20guy-green.svg)
 ![Licence](https://img.shields.io/badge/licence-MIT-blue.svg)
 ![Donations](https://img.shields.io/badge/donations-welcome-blue.svg)

-Keep your code nice and clean and save yourself some time while developing your Stasis apps with this object oriented ARI client.
-Making RESTful calls to your Asterisk and handle incoming events easy and safe.

-`Implemented with php7.2 and tested for Asterisk 16!`

-If you like what you see, please star this project :) thanks!

 ## Installation
 Use this library with composer and include it into your composer.json by using the terminal command